-The Committee, headed by Justice V.S.
+Malimath Committee was headed by Justice V.S.
 Malimath, former Chief Justice of the Karnataka and Kerala High Courts.
-It began its work in 2000, when it was constituted by the Home Ministry.
+This Committee began its work in 2000 when it was constituted by the Home Ministry.
 The Report related to the criminal justice system in India was submitted to Deputy Prime Minister L.K.
 Advani, who was also in charge of the Home portfolio, in 2003.
 This article throws light on the objectives of the committee, the recommendation given by it, and the drawbacks.

-- Task of examining the fundamental principles of criminal law so as to restore confidence in the criminal justice system.
+- The task of examining the fundamental principles of criminal law to restore confidence in the criminal justice system.

 - This involved reviewing the Code of Criminal Procedure (CrPC), 1973, the Indian Evidence Act, 1872, and the Indian Penal Code (IPC), 1860.